 IND 325 Time Based Media for Interior Design (3CH): This course will introduce students to the process of taking plans created earlier on a CAD software to an advanced presentation level of 3D modeling and rendering through the use of time based media software such as 3D Studio Max.
-Small practice projects are used to explore topics such as the import software such as 3D Studio Max.
 Small practice projects are used to explore topics such as the import of CAD drawings, building a 3D model, materials and textures, lighting, rendering, cameras and animation.